Municipal mergers and dissolutions in Japan: Criticisms

 Most of Japan's rural municipalities largely depend on subsidies from the central government.
 They are often criticized for spending money for wasteful public enterprises to keep jobs.
 The central government, which is itself running budget deficits, has a policy of encouraging mergers to make the municipal system more efficient.

 Although the government purports to respect self-determination of the municipalities, some consider the policy to be compulsory.
-As a result of mergers, some cities such as Daisen, Akita temporarily have very large city assemblies.
+As a result of mergers, some cities such as Daisen, Akita temporarily had very large city assemblies.

 Some people see it as a form of federalism; they consider that the ultimate goal is to change Japan into a union consisting of more autonomous states.
-So far the mergers are limited to the local municipalities.
-Mergers of prefectures are also planned in some regions of Japan.
+So far, the mergers have been limited to local municipalities.
+Mergers of prefectures have been discussed in some regions of Japan.

 Suzuki and Ha's empirical research found that municipal merger in Japan during 2008 to 2014 discourages performance of legislative activity and bylaw proposals, using a dataset of 754 Japanese city-level governments.
-Local councils, after municipal merger, propose fewer municipal bylaws.
-Those mergers that created new communities appear to experience more worse performance.
-It also shows that enlarging municipal size is also negatively associated with legislative performance.
-Suzuki and Ha suggest that policy makers should consider the potential negative impact on democracy on municipal merger.
+Local councils, after municipal mergers, propose fewer municipal bylaws, showing that these communities produced after municipal mergers appear to experience worse legislative performance.
+Their research also shows that enlarging municipal size is negatively associated with legislative performance.